Entrance requirements:

 Please schedule an advising appointment via Starfish.
 Some faculty advisors may not use Starfish so if they are not on the page or have no available meetings, please email them directly with your availability to schedule an advising appointment.
 When contacting a professor, students should make sure they put “AMEP” in the subject line and send a brief clear message, since professors receive many emails.

-Please note that Professors usually have advising appointments only during the regular Fall and Spring semesters.
-The professional academic advisor will have availability throughout the year.
+Please note that professors usually have advising appointments only during the regular Fall and Spring semesters.
+The academic advisor for AMEP will have availability throughout the year.

 Advisors and Department Homepages:

-The average AMEP student will typically interact with the AMEP professional advisor and three faculty advisors:
+The average AMEP student will typically interact with the AMEP academic advisor and three faculty advisors:

 - An applied mathematics advisor in the Department of Mathematics